ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Postdoctoral Research Scientist at the T.J.
-Watson Research Center, [IBM Research](https://research.ibm.com/).
+Watson Research Center, [IBM Research](https://research.ibm.com/) in New York.
 I was previously a Swartz Fellow in Theoretical Neuroscience at Yale University working with [John Murray](https://murraylab.org).
 I completed my PhD in Neuroscience at Rutgers University with [Michael Cole](https://www.colelab.org/), and my BA in Mathematics at Washington University in St. Louis.

 I am from NYC.